833.200.0213

 Clover Brick-and-mortar shops wanting all-in-one hardware $14.95/mo + hardware Industry-specific dashboards across six verticals with QuickBooks sync

-2. Lightspeed Retail: Best for growing retailers with complex, multi-variant inventory
+1. Lightspeed Retail: Best for Retailers with Multi-Variant Inventory

 Lightspeed Retail is a cloud-based POS and commerce platform built for inventory-heavy retailers who need serious reporting firepower at scale.
 It combines 40+ pre-built reports with a dedicated analytics engine, Lightspeed Insights, that turns raw store data into recommendations on pricing, purchasing, and customer targeting.